twisted/imaginary/doc/simulation.rst

 The retriever to use for the traversal is accepted as the only argument.
 The return value is an iterator of things found by the traversal, as interpreted by the retriever.

+Traversal Path
+''''''''''''''

+The traversal path, mentioned in passing above, is an important concrete concept in the traversal process.
+As `Idea`\ s are found by graph traversal a sequence of `Link`\ s leading from the `Idea` where traversal began up to each of those found `Idea`\ s.
+This sequence is represented explicitly as an `imaginary.idea.Path` instance and is made available to the retreiver used for the traversal.
+It is important to remember that the same `Idea` might be found by the traversal process via *multiple* paths.
+For example, consider a box with two holes in it or a mirror reflecting an image of other objects.
+The IRetriever_ section below goes into more details about how a `Path` is useful.

 ILinkContributor
 ''''''''''''''''